unina-sfere/NN4MSP/README.md

 The operational data were acquired and made available by the rail transport company Hitachi Rail S.p.A. based in Italy.
 This code uses the data from the file `HVAC_data.csv`, which contains the HVAC data set analyzed in the paper.
-Alternatively, one can use another data set that must be arranged appropriately as in the next section “Data preparation”.
+Alternatively, one can use another data set and apply this methodology to any multiple stream process.

 You can install the development version of the Python package `NNforMSP` from GitHub with: